zeta1999/korali/tutorials/b1-checkpoint-restart/README.md

-# Tutorial: Checkpoint / Restart
+# B.1 - Checkpoint / Resuming a Previous Korali Run

 In this tutorial we show how to restart a previous Korali run.